r7kamura/ruboty-template/README.md

 ![](images/add-dyno.gif)

 ## 3. Fork
-Fork this repository if you want to add other plug-ins :fork_and_knife:
+Fork this repository if you want to add other plug-ins. :fork_and_knife:
+See https://github.com/r7kamura/ruboty for more details about ruboty and its plug-ins.